 Well, the kids gobbled them all up and wanted more, we didn’t have enough.
 True, they were incredibly good, but I think the main moral of the story was they got to see the process and so really wanted to eat them.

-What kind of smoked haddock is in cullen skink?
+What kind of smoked haddock is in this chowder?

 Now, I’ve said all this and actually this soup isn’t made with Arbroath smokies.
 The basis of cullen skink is “finnan haddie” which originates in the same general region.
 Finnan haddies are a cold smoked haddock.
 They are only lightly smoked and need additional cooking.